-The cameras are rarely used, and when they are used the deployment would require an operational plan and approval by a supervisor.
+The cameras are rarely used, and when they are used the deployment would require an operational plan and approval by the CID Captain.
 They are then deployed in public areas where there is no expectation of privacy or they record the exterior of homes under the authority of a search warrant.